bencami22/QBG/README.md

 # QBG

+A basic queueing system to play around with:
-.NET Core
+- .NET Core
-EF Core CF
+- EF Core
-Docker
-MySql
+- MySql
+- Docker